 1 linked to owning assets such as power plants.
 Many utility regulators and commentators 2 have expressly cited the incentive to self-build in support of regulatory directives to 3 utilities to use an IRP process in resource planning and competitive bidding for 4 procurement of new power resources.
 While an "all source" solicitation process does not 5 address incentives, the transparency can add confidence in the outcome and bolster 6 support for the resource selected by the utility.
 7 Q8.
 Does a competitive "all source" solicitation change the utility's role in selecting the 8 appropriate resource?
 9 A. It should not change.
 Using an "all source" solicitation is intended to inform the 10 decision-making process.
 The process assumes the distribution utility (or other procuring 11 entity) has discretion to select the appropriate resources to procure, within the parameters 12 established by the Council, the utility regulator.
 The distribution utility typically has the 13 expertise and responsibility to identify and select the appropriate resources for procurement.
 14 The purpose of an all-source solicitation is to assure the procurement decision is made with 15 information about alternatives and transparency.
 It is not intended to substitute in any way for 16 the utility exercising its judgement about the most appropriate resources.
 17 Q9.
 Does using an "all source" solicitation require the utility to select any specific 18 proposal?
-19 A. No. An "all source" solicitation assumes the utility would exercise its discretion to select

-A. No. An "all source" solicitation assumes the utility would exercise its discretion to select the most appropriate resource using a wide range factors and attributes, weighted according to the circumstances and existing regulatory parameters established between the utility and the Council.
+19 A. No. An "all source" solicitation assumes the utility would exercise its discretion to select 20 the most appropriate resource using a wide range factors and attributes, weighted 21 according to the circumstances and existing regulatory parameters established between 22 the utility and the Council.